bartuspan/ubik/README.md

 ### Content

-* SEO-friendly title generator for use with `wp_title` and any other place neatly formatted titles are welcome.
 * Human-readable dates (e.g. posted 21 hours ago) for recent entries (user-configurable; defaults to 8 weeks).
 * Standards-compliant entry metadata generator with schema.org structured data tags (e.g. proper use of `updated` and `published` classes).
 * Content filters to strip paragraph tags from images and orphaned `<!--more-->` tags.